 This could also be one of the reasons exercise may not have worked for you so far.

 One of the biggest fears I hear is fear of injuring yourself when trying to incorporate different exercises.
-This is why I have created a follow along 10 workout series inside of the Arthritis Adventure Blueprint.
+This is why I have created a step by step workout progression inside of Adventurers for Life.

 Each workout will get you moving in different ways that are arthritis friendly You will start with the basics and progress to strength training and other higher intensity workouts.